T-count and T-depth of any multi-qubit unitary: Introduction

 Any synthesis algorithm will have complexity at least $O(2^n)$, the input size.
 Placing further optimality constraint makes the problem even harder, in fact impractical to synthesize on a PC after a certain value of $n$.
 So \textbf{re-synthesis algorithms} have been developed which takes a circuit implementing a unitary and then tries to \emph{reduce} (not \emph{minimize}) a certain resource (see for example \cite{2014_AMM, 2020_GLMM, 2020_HS}).
 In literature, usually these algorithms do not account for the complexity of synthesizing the circuit and claim a running time of $\poly(n)$.
 A detail study about the relative merit and de-merit of synthesis and re-synthesis algorithms, is beyond the scope of this work.
 But we would like to point out that the importance of designing better (optimal) synthesis algorithms or studying their complexity cannot be undermined, not only for theoretical reasons but also for the various applications they can have.
-Apart from guaranteeing optimality, they can be used as sub-routines in compiling large unitaries \cite{2018_HRS, 2020_MSRH, 2021_M}, assess the quality of re-synthesis algorithms, etc.
+Apart from guaranteeing optimality, they can be used as sub-routines in compiling large unitaries \cite{2018_HRS, 2020_MSRH, 2021_M}, assess the quality of re-synthesis algorithms, etc. For example, the T-depth-optimal synthesis algorithm of \cite{2021_GMM} was able to generate optimal circuits for standard unitaries like Fredkin, Peres and Quantum OR, which could not be done by the re-synthesis methods used in \cite{2013_AMMR}.
+In Section \ref{sec:result} we show that we get much less T-count for widely-used multi-qubit unitaries like controlled rotation, compared to the number of T-gates obtained by compiling them first into single-qubit rotations and then replacing the T-count-optimal circuit of each such single-qubit rotation.

 To the best of our knowledge, before this paper there was no algorithm to determine $\epsilon$-T-count or $\epsilon$-T-depth of arbitrary multi-qubit ($n\geq 1$) unitaries, considering any distance metric.
 Previous algorithms like \cite{2015_KMM, 2015_S, 2016_RS} synthesize $\epsilon$-T-count-optimal circuits for single qubit Z-rotations.
-In fact, even if we consider other universal gate sets like Clifford+V or Clifford+CS, there are no algorithms that work for arbitrary multi-qubit unitaries and do resource-optimal synthesis.
-However, our results can be applied in these alternate bases whenever there is a well-defined decomposition of an exactly implementable unitary with a trailing Clifford, as explained in the next section.
+In fact, even if we consider other discrete, finite universal gate sets like Clifford+V or Clifford+CS, there are no algorithms that work for arbitrary multi-qubit unitaries and minimize the non-Clifford gate count/depth.
+Even it is not clear how to modify or generalize the methods introduced in these papers.
+However, our results not only work for multi-qubit unitaries but can also be applied in these alternate bases, as explained in the next section.